Academic publishing: Growth

 In recent decades there has been a growth in academic publishing in developing countries as they become more advanced in science and technology.
 Although the large majority of scientific output and academic documents are produced in developed countries, the rate of growth in these countries has stabilized and is much smaller than the growth rate in some of the developing countries.
 The fastest scientific output growth rate over the last two decades has been in the Middle East and Asia with Iran leading with an 11-fold increase followed by the Republic of Korea, Turkey, Cyprus, China, and Oman.
 In comparison, the only G8 countries in top 20 ranking with fastest performance improvement are, Italy which stands at tenth and Canada at 13th globally.

 By 2004, it was noted that the output of scientific papers originating from the European Union had a larger share of the world's total from 36.6% to 39.3% and from 32.8% to 37.5% of the "top one per cent of highly cited scientific papers".
 However, the United States' output dropped from 52.3% to 49.4% of the world's total, and its portion of the top one percent dropped from 65.6% to 62.8%.

 Iran, China, India, Brazil, and South Africa were the only developing countries among the 31 nations that produced 97.5% of the most cited scientific articles in a study published in 2004.
 The remaining 162 countries contributed less than 2.5%.
-The Royal Society in a 2011 report stated that in share of English scientific research papers the United States was first followed by China, the UK, Germany, Japan, France, and Canada.
+The Royal Society in a 2011 report stated that in share of English scientific research papers the United States was first followed by China, the United Kingdom, Germany, Japan, France, and Canada.
 The report predicted that China would overtake the United States sometime before 2020, possibly as early as 2013.
 China's scientific impact, as measured by other scientists citing the published papers the next year, is smaller although also increasing.
 Developing countries continue to find ways to improve their share, given research budget constraints and limited resources.
+Inequalities in academic publishing governance have also been documented at the editorial level; a 2025 systematic review of global health journals reported persistent gender and geographic imbalances among editorial board members, with limited assessment of race, ethnicity, disability, or sexual orientation.